Frequently Asked Questions

 London aims to end new HIV infections, stop preventable HIV deaths and eliminate the discrimination and stigma associated with HIV.

-By signing up to this initiative the Mayor of London has committed to work with London Councils, NHS England, Public Health England and London’s HIV community to:
+By signing up to this initiative the Mayor of London has committed to work with London Councils, NHS England, the Office for Health Improvement and Disparities (OHID), and London’s HIV community to:

-The diagnosed prevalence rate of HIV in London in 2017 was 5.7 per 1,000 residents aged 15-59 years.
+• The diagnosed prevalence rate of HIV in London in 2017 was 5.7 per 1,000 residents aged 15-59 years.
 This was two and a half times the rate of the rest of England as a whole.
-All (33) Local Authorities in London had a diagnosed HIV prevalence rate in excess of 2 per 1,000 population aged 15-59 years in 2017.
+All (33) Local Authorities in London had a diagnosed HIV prevalence rate in excess of 2 per 1,000 population aged 15-59 years in 2017 (PHE, 2017).

 Nevertheless, HIV remains an important problem in London, with the infection impacting on Londoners more than any other part of the UK.